 Under, Kate wore a white dress, which we could not see.

-She accessorised her printed coat with her Annoushka pearl drop earrings on Kiki McDonough ear hooks, her black suede Episode Angel shoes, a black hat (we think by Jane Corbett or Sylvia Fletcher for Lock & Co.) and a new (to the public!) grey-white clutch bag by Alexander McQueen:
+She accessorised her printed coat with her Annoushka pearl drop earrings on Kiki McDonough ear hooks, her black suede Episode Angel shoes and a new (to the public!) grey-white clutch bag by Alexander McQueen:

 The small satchel bag is known as the “Wicca Mini Leather Satchel”, the bag did retail at £640, but was reduced to £260 on Net-A-Porter, where it is described as follows:

 Alexander McQueen’s dark-red leather mini satchel bag is the new season’s most sophisticated way to carry your cocktail essentials.
 Hold it by the short top handle, or wear it cross-body with the adjustable shoulder strap.

 Finally, Kate debuted a new hat today, by Sylvia Fletcher for Lock & Co.
 It’s known as the ‘Salsa’ and retailed for £295.

 In her capacity as Godmother to the ship, Kate cut a rope, which ceremoniously broke a £1,250 Nebuchadnezzar of Moet champagne on the ship’s hull, officially naming the ship.
 (A Nebuchadnezzar is 15 litre bottle of campagne.)